How to Make a Dog Come to You: 7 Secrets to Dog Recall Training

 Of course later on we can fade out the food, but for now, let's just get it happening.

-This is so important because if you start to fade it out too soon, before our dogs have developed a strong positive association with the command, then the whole process can break down.
+This is so important because if you start to fade it out too soon, before our dogs have developed a strong positive association with basic commands, then the whole process can break down.

 There is not a lot you can do.